See our Website over at: https://www.exeterdebating.co.uk/

-Politicians; Jacob Rees-Mogg MP; Ben Bradshaw MP; and Natalie Bennett.
+Politicians; Jacob Rees-Mogg MP; Ben Bradshaw MP; John Bercow; and Natalie Bennett.

-Celebrities; Stephen Fry (comedian, writer, and general intellectual); Karina Currie (pornstar, writer and producer); Larry Sanders (academic and brother of Bernie Sanders); and Katie Hopkins.
+Celebrities; Stephen Fry (comedian, writer, and general intellectual); Karina Currie (pornstar, writer and producer); and Larry Sanders (academic and brother of Bernie Sanders).

 Journalists; Peter Hitchens (Daily Mail); Jane Fae (Guardian); Harry Fear (Independent).

 Historians; Stephen Bungay (The Art of Action); Diane Atkinson (Rise Up Women!
 The Remarkable Lives of the Suffragettes)